-Colombia's Big Data Strategy
+National Big Data Strategy for Colombia

 Technical assistance project to the Department of National Planning (DNP) of Colombia and Innpulsa, to support the development of Colombia’s first ever national Big Data strategy to be presented to the President of Colombia in 2018.